 - 300 yen (tax incl.)

-Beyond the Hishi no Mon, the castle features a variety of other gates, including the I Gate and Ro Gate.
-Each gate’s name corresponds to a different letter in the Japanese alphabet, adding a unique linguistic aspect to their historical and architectural significance.
+Beyond Hishi no Mon, you'll encounter several other gates, including the I Gate and Ro Gate, named after letters in the Japanese alphabet, adding a unique linguistic layer to their historical and architectural significance.

 Hishi no Mon, the largest gate in the castle, is very imposing.